Tiger Global-backed start-up brings $ 2 brokerage to Australia | ExBulletin

 By Paulina Duran

-SYDNEY, Sept.
-13 (Reuters) – Stakeshop Pty Ltd, an online stock brokerage backed by tech investment giant Tiger Global, on Monday announced it will launch an Australian dollar ($ 2) brokerage service in Australia, the cheapest in the country.
+SYDNEY (Reuters) – Stakeshop Pty Ltd, an online securities broker backed by tech investment giant Tiger Global, announced Monday that it will launch an A $ 3 ($ 2) brokerage service in Australia, the cheapest in the country.

 The launch is a direct challenge for CommSec, the No.1 lender to the Commonwealth Bank of Australia, the country’s largest online and mobile brokerage, and other major competitors who have dominated the local market for years.